dustinpfister/blog_posts/_posts/python-standard-library-re.md

 ```

 However this is just a simple example of a pattern, and I am just using the serach method.
 There are many other methiods to work with, including one that will create an object that I can use with a loop, to loop over all instances of a substring, getting the starting and ending index values for each match just like with my function example.
 On top of that I can use all kinds of pattrens, inclduing ondex that will not just match a single fixed sttatic pattern.
 So lets take a deeper look at theis regular expression librray to see what can be done with regular expressions in python.

+## 2 - Conclusion

+So regular expressions can be used to get at all the index and text values in a string that follow a kind of pattern.
+There is a whole range of use case examples that come to mind where I would want to use regular edpressions such as creating some kind of script that will act as a parser of some kind of lanague, such as a mark down parser for example.